ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 Note that this attribute must be assigned **before the first component is initialized**.

-Alternatively, you can load CKEditor before loading the `CKEditor` Angular component.
+Alternatively, you can load CKEditor before loading the CKEditor 4 Angular component.
 In this case the component will use the already loaded CKEditor:

 ```html
 <script src="my-custom-build/ckeditor.js"></script>